goatcorp/DIPs/text/0000-formal-subteams.md

 [unresolved-questions]: #unresolved-questions

-- Are these the only subteams we want?
+- Are these the only subteams we want?:
+  - Initial consensus: yes, for now.
 - Do we want formal leaders for each subteam?
+  - Initial consensus: no, that's too much administrative overhead.
+We'll try without leaders for now and see how we go.
 - What comes under the purview of Documentation?
+  - Initial consensus: some developer relations-related responsibilities as well, but code documentation remains with the people writing the code
 - What level of permission do we want to entrust to a subteam member?

 # Future possibilities